SchapiroLabor/NEP_scimap/README.md

 ## Scripts

 `/notebooks`:
-- `/MI_data`: This script runs mistyR on the simulated data with a neighborhood definition of KNN=5.
+- `/MI_data`:
         - `/COZI_scimap_MI_data.ipynb`: This script runs COZI on the MI data using a Delaunay triangulation as neighborhood definition.
         - `/SEA_scimap_MI_data.ipynb`: This script runs SEA on the MI data using a Delaunay triangulation as neighborhood definition.
         - `/scimap_MI_data.ipynb`: This script runs scimap on the MI data using a Delaunay triangulation as neighborhood definition.
         - `/region_ct_abundances_MI_data.ipynb`: This script generates the cell type abundance Figures of the MI dataset (Figure 4cd, Appendix Figure)
 - `/simulated_data`:
         - `/COZI_scimap_simulated_data.ipynb`: This script runs COZI on the simulated data (asymmetric or symmetric) using a Delaunay triangulation as neighborhood definition.
         - `/SEA_scimap_simulated_data.ipynb`: This script runs SEA on the simulated data (asymmetric or symmetric) using a Delaunay triangulation as neighborhood definition.
         - `/scimap_simulated_data.ipynb`: This script runs scimap on the simulated data (asymmetric or symmetric) using a Delaunay triangulation as neighborhood definition.
 The delaunay neighborhood definition was added to the spatial_interaction.py script in `/spatial_interaction_delaunay.py` and is monkey patched in the script.

 `/scripts`:
 - `/spatial_interaction_delaunay.py`: This scripts provides an adapted version of the spatial_interaction.py script in scimap.
 It includes delaunay graph neighborhood definition and is called from `/scimap_simulated_data.ipynb`.